ABOUT THE ARTIST

 BIO

 Cara Marie Young is an artist from Atlanta, Georgia based in Detroit, Michigan.
 Her current interdisciplinary painting practice is an evolving response to the human experience, concerned with issues of race in the American landscape and the reality of life in her own skin.
 The artist seeks to engage with the community around her, recently exhibiting work at the 101st Michigan House of Representatives in 2022 and 2023, at Olayami Dabls Mbad African Bead Museum and at The Feminist Art Museum in 2020.
 She was an exhibiting artist and speaker in the Race Forward Facing Race Conference in Fall 2016 at the Hilton Atlanta and a Dean’s Diversity Fellow at Wayne State University from 2019-21.
-The artist recently exhibited artwork at the Charles H. Wright Museum of African American history from July-December of 2023 and is seeking to engage with new opportunities in the future.
+The artist recently exhibited artwork at the Charles H. Wright Museum of African American history from July-December of 2023 and at the Wright’s 2025 60th anniversary gala.
+The artist continually seeks to engage with new opportunities in the future.